Vonage/vbc-developer/_use_cases/en/call-logs-to-external-datasource.md

 ## Authentication

-After creating an application and subscribing to the Reports API, you will now need to log-in using your Vonage Business Cloud credentials.
+After creating an application and subscribing to the Reports API, you will now need to log-in using your Vonage Business Communications credentials.
 Check out the [Making an API Request guide](/getting-started/make-an-api-request) for more details.

 Next, we'll create a function that requests the `/token` API to generate an access token.